 Murano is the ancestral home of the modern glass art movement and has for centuries been the center of the universe when it comes to glass work of all forms.
 Apprenticing here is the ultimate homage to all the previous generations of artisans who have come before us.
 It’s not only the intrinsic knowledge ingrained into the very fabric of the island, it’s the art of place that manifests itself in so many small ways; from the bronze door knockers that appear to be older than America or the paving stones under your feet.

 Walking the streets you’re literally enveloped in the very texture of history itself as the creativity seeps into your subconscious.
 We had booked a place via Airbnb with Fabio Fornasier.
 Fabio is yet another maestro and he gave us a personal tour of his glass works on site.
-The accommodations are excellent and very much in the modern feel.
-The really cool part was his glass creations adorn the lodgings and are just amazing works of art and function.
+The accommodations are excellent and in the modern feel.
+The cool part was his glass creations adorn the lodgings and are amazing works of art and function.

 Studio work with the Ballarin brothers could go in so many directions.
 Each brother specializes in a unique discipline of borosilicate lampworking.
 From Danilito pulling points to solid sculpting by Maximillo and assembly by Carlo.
 Their system reminds me of the way we tend to manufacture our bags.